OrionNebula/hyper-media-control/README.md

 }
 ```

-The following methods are not required, but when implemented, enable `hyper-media` to control playback.
+The following methods are not required, but when implemented, enable `hyper-media-control` to control playback.

 Method Name | Description
 ----------- | -----------